Habibaelkady/Backup-scipt-/README.md

 # Backup-scipt-
-bash code to create backup to directories
+Bash script to create backup to directories